henriquedhamisch/hello-world/README.md

 # hello-world

-A repository for learning the basics of Git
+Hey!
+My name is Henrique and I'm trying to learn the basics of git.